websemantics/themeblr/README.md

 ## Javascript

 Because Themeblr uses Bootstrap Grunt build system, you can write your own jQuery/Bootstrap plugins inside `js` folder.
 These plugins along-side Bootstrap's will be compiled and distributed.

+## Font Awesome

+Themeblre brings Bootstrap 4 prepackaged with over 634 [Font Awesome](http://fontawesome.io/) icons that can be styled with any CSS you desire.

 ## build